mymindwentblvnk/hexagonal-architecture-in-python/README.md

 # hexagonal-architecture-in-python
-WIP: A blueprint for a hexagonal architecture in Python containing
+Work in Progress: A blueprint for a hexagonal architecture in Python containing

 * REST API
 * database connection